 - 1/4 tsp kosher salt

-To prepare the dough: Start by dissolving the yeast in the warm milk.
+- To prepare the dough: Start by dissolving the yeast in the warm milk along with 1 tsp sugar.
 If you do not have a thermometer, the milk should be warm to the touch but not hot.
-Whisk the yeast into the milk to dissolve.
+Whisk the yeast into the milk along with 1 tsp sugar to dissolve.
 Over the next few minutes, the milk/yeast mixture should become foamy as the yeast begins to grow.
 If it doesn't, this likely means that your yeast has expired or the milk was too hot, causing it to die.
 Get some fresh yeast and try again, otherwise your babka won't rise... and that would be a major bummer.

-Turn the mixer back to low speed and add flour and salt, then add the foamy yeast mixture.
+- Turn the mixer back to low speed and add 2 1/2 cups flour and 1 tsp salt, then add the foamy yeast mixture.
 Be sure to give the yeast mixture a final whisk before adding it in, especially if it is very foamy.

-Mix until just combined, then replace the paddle attachment with the dough hook.
-Continue to mix just until a soft dough forms.
-Do not walk away during this part, you want to keep an eye on the dough to make sure that you do not over mix it.
+- Mix until just combined, then replace the paddle attachment with the dough hook.
+Continue to mix, adding 1 tbsp of flour at a time, just until a soft dough forms.
+The amount of flour you need will vary based on humidity and altitude; best to add flour slowly and check texture as you go.
+You want a dough that is soft a pliable, not stiff.
+The dough should be tacky, but not wet or sticky, and shouldn't cling to the skin.
+Do not walk away during this part, you also want to keep an eye on the dough to make sure that you do not over mix it.
+It should be easy to form into a smooth ball.

 Marks, Gil.
 Encyclopedia of Jewish Food.
 Hoboken, NJ: Wiley, 2010.
 Print.